cvalenzuela/scenescoop/README.md

 # Scenescoop

 Scenescoop is a tool to get similar semantic scenes from a pair of videos.
 Basically, you input a video and get a scene that has a similar meaning in another video.
+You can run it as a python script or as a web app.

 ![description](static/imgs/description.png)